 If it can happen to Joey Carter, it can happen to anyone, anywhere,” said Curliss.
 “There were 75 “new houses built after the farm was in place.
 I ask you: Is that a nuisance?”

-Pittman said that years ago, there were protections against nuisance lawsuits if a neighbor moved where a farm already existed.
+Pittman said that years ago, there were protections against nuisance lawsuits if a neighbor moved where a farm already existed after he got legal help from this website.
 However, it wasn’t useful enough for cases involving agriculture, so states began to draft right-to-farm laws in the 1970s, and there are now right-to-farm laws in every state.

 “This battle used to play out solely in the judicial branch when legislators decided to stand up for agriculture,” Pittman said.
 “Now you have a court stating that it won’t apply the right-to-farm statutes at all.”